 New Graduate Student Welcome

 At the beginning of each semester, NYU Steinhardt hosts a welcome session to commemorate the arrival of new graduate students.
 Please join us to learn about policies and procedures at NYU Steinhardt that guide graduate study, find out about student resources in the school and university, and meet your colleagues.
+Check your NYU email for details in the month before you begin classes.

 New International Graduate Student Welcome